daronphang/coding_resources/computer-science/algorithms/lp/simplex/basic-solution.md

 ### Step 4

-Call PIVOT() repeatedly until we obtain an optimal solution to Laux.
+Call PIVOT() repeatedly until we obtain an optimal solution to auxiliary.
 In this case, one call to PIVOT() with x2 entering and x0 leaving.

 ```
 // slack form is final solution to auxiliary problem
+// x0 is not a basic variable and hence, it is set to 0
 z = - x0
 x2 = 4/5 - (1/5)x0 + (1/5)x1 + (1/5)x4
 x3 = 14/5 + (4/5)x0 - (9/5)x1 + (1/5)x4